1. Vacuum Plating

 Vacuum plating of other products

-Electropolishing: The workpiece to be polished is used as the anode, and the insoluble metal is used as the cathode.
-Both electrodes are immersed in the electrolytic bath at the same time, and selective anodic dissolution is generated by the direct current ionization reaction, so as to achieve the effect of removing small burrs on the surface of the workpiece and increasing the brightness.
+Electropolishing involves using the workpiece as the anode and the insoluble metal as the cathode.
+Both electrodes are immersed in the electrolytic bath simultaneously, and selective anodic dissolution occurs through direct current ionization reaction.
+This process effectively removes small burrs from the workpiece’s surface and increases its brightness.

 Typical products: Building structures, food handling and storage as well as medical pharmaceuticals